 Generally, an architect's average hourly rate ranges from $50 to $250 per hour.

-When you're deciding how much hourly rate for a project, make sure to take into account all relevant factors.
-Some of the most important aspects include:
+When deciding your hourly rate for a project, take into account all relevant factors.
+Important aspects include:

-But, there is no one-size-fits-all solution for artistic and functional projects.
-Each project is unique, and it is essential to take the time to understand your potential client's needs.
+There is no one-size-fits-all solution for artistic and functional projects.
+Each project is unique.
+It is essential to understand your potential client's needs.
 You can set a fair and accurate hourly rate if you have the answers to these questions.